Tazaf/masrad-project-starter/README.md

 $> ng new travel-log --routing=true --skip-tests=true
 ```

-> When asked, select the CSS processor of your choice
+> When asked, select the CSS processor of your choice.

+> **NOTE: In this starter, we assume that you selected SCSS.
+If that's not the case, remember to replace any reference to `.scss` file extension by the extension of your selected style.**

 Then wait for the install to proceed... ⏳